-1 the liaison person is unavailable, to ensure that a Project contact person is available by telephone 24 hours per da day/seven days per week during the construction phase of the Project. (b) No No less than one month prior to the commencement of Works, the Consent Holder shall advise all key project sta stakeholders listed in the CEMP of the liaison person's name and contact details. (c) Th The Consent Holder shall keep stakeholders and the wider public informed of the construction works, pr progress and timing and shall carry out communications in general accordance with the CEMP.
-Complaints nts GEN.7 (a)) At all times during implementation of the consents, the Consent Holder shall maintain a register of any OLIN.7 complaints received alleging adverse effects from, or related to, the exercise of the consents.
-The record shall include: (i) the name and address (where this has been provided) of the complainant; (ii) identification of the nature of the complaint; (iii) location, date and time of the complaint and of the alleged event; (iv) weather conditions at the time of the complaint (as far as practicable), including wind direction and approximate wind speed if the complaint relates to air discharges; (v) the outcome of the Consent Holder's investigation into the complaint; (vi) measures taken to respond to the complaint; and (vii) any other activities in the area, unrelated to the Project, which may have contributed to the complaint (such as non-Project construction, fires, or unusually dusty conditions generally). (b) The Consent Holder shall: (i) acknowledge the complaint within 2 working days; (ii) promptly investigate, identify the level of urgency in respect of the complaint and communicate that to the complainant; and (iii) take reasonable steps to remedy or mitigate the matters giving rise to the complaint, if there are reasonable grounds for the complaint, within 10 working days of receiving the complaint or such sooner time as may be reasonably necessary in the circumstances. (c)) The Consent Holder shall also maintain a record of its responses and any remedial actions undertaken. (d) request.
+Complaints GEN.7 (a) Holder alleging mes during implementation of the consents, the Consent shall maintain a register of any complaints received g adverse effects from, or related to, the exercise of the ts.
+The record shall include: (i) the name and address (where this has been provided) of the complainant; (ii) identification of the nature of the complaint; (iii) location, date and time of the complaint and of the alleged event; (iv) weather conditions at the time of the complaint (as far as practicable), including wind direction and approximate wind speed if the complaint relates to air discharges; (v) the outcome of the Consent Holder's investigation into the complaint; (vi) measures taken to respond to the complaint; and (vii) any other activities in the area, unrelated to the Project, which may have contributed to the complaint (such as non-Project construction, fires, or unusually dusty conditions generally). (b) The Co nsent Holder shall: (i) acknowledge the complaint within 2 working days; (ii) promptly investigate, identify the level of urgency in respect of the complaint and communicate that to the complainant; and (iii) take reasonable steps to remedy or mitigate the matters giving rise to the complaint, if there are reasonable grounds for the complaint, within 10 working days of receiving the complaint or such sooner time as may be reasonably necessary in the circumstances.

+(c) The Consent Holder shall also maintain a record of its responses and any remedial actions undertaken. (d) This record shall be maintained on site and shall be made available to the Chief Executive, TRC upon request.
 The Consent Holder shall provide the Chief Executive, TRC with a copy of the complaints register every month.

-Advice Note: where for (b) and (c) there are a number of complaints relating to the same incident(s) the Consent Holder may bundle those complaints together and provide one response (to be provided to all complainants) in accordance with those conditions Incidents GEN.8 The Consent Holder shall prepare procedures for incident management that outline how the Consent Holder will manage the incident and notify the Chief Executive, TRC of: (a) discharges from non-stabilised areas that are not treated by erosion and sediment control measures as To reflect change requested by updated TRC 42A report required by the Construction Water Management Plan; and / or (b) failure of any erosion and sediment control measures; and / or (c) discharge of a hazardous substances or any other contaminants, including cement, to a water body; and / or (d) failure of any temporary stream diversion; and / or (e) any other event that occurs in contradiction to a current management plan.
-The procedures shall be incorporated into the Management Plans required under Condition GEN.9 and provided to the Chief Executive, TRC on request.
-Management Plans - General GEN.9 All Works shall be carried out in general accordance with Condition GEN.1 and the management plans authorised by these resource consent conditions and dated [insert], which are the Construction Environmental Management Plan (CEMP) and the plans attached as appendices to the CEMP: (a) Ecology and Landscape Management Plan (ELMP) (those parts described under regional consent conditions GEN.22 and GEN23); (b) Construction Dust Management Plan (CDMP); (c) Construction Water Management Plan (CWMP), including Specific Construction Water Management Plans (SCWMPs); (d) Control of a Spill Procedure; and (e) Incident Reporting and Investigation.
-Advice note: In addition to the abovementioned plans, the CEMP also includes copies of the management plans and relevant documents required under the designation conditions but not for the resource consents, being: the entire Ecology and Landscape Management Plan, the Construction Noise Management Plan (CNMP), Construction Traffic Management Plan (CTMP), Accidental Discovery Protocol and the Landscape and Environmental Design Framework (LEDF); and the
+Advice Note: where for (b) and (c) there are a number of complaints relating to the same incident(s) the Consent Holder may bundle those complaints together and provide one response (to be provided to all complainants) in accordance with those conditions.
+Incidents GEN.8 The Consent Holder shall prepare procedures for incident management that outline how the Consent Holder will manage the incident and notify the Chief Executive, TRC of: (a) discharges from non-stabilised areas that are not treated by erosion and sediment control measures as required by the Construction Water Management Plan; and / or (b) failure of any erosion and sediment control measures; and / or (c) discharge of a hazardous substances or any other contaminants, including cement, to a water body; and / or (d) failure of any temporary stream diversion; and / or (e) any other event that occurs in contradiction to a current management plan.
+The procedures shall be consistent with the Management Plans required under Condition GEN.9 and provided to the Chief Executive, TRC on request.
+Agree with change Agree with change Management Plans - General GEN.9 All Works shall be carried out in general accordance with Condition GEN.1, the Landscape and Environmental Design Framework, and the management plans authorised by these resource consent conditions and dated October 2018, which are the Construction Environmental Management Plan (CEMP) and the plans attached as appendices to the CEMP: Agree with change Agree with change